Polycystic Ovarian Syndrome (PCOS) as a Metabolic Disorder

 Furthermore, there was no clinical evidence that reducing total fat or saturated fat lowered death from all causes or cardiovascular disease [9].

+Several researchers pleaded with the Committee to wait for more research.
 The director of the National Heart, Lung and Blood Institute, Dr. Robert Levy, said “no one knew if eating less fat would prevent heart attacks“.

-Dr. Robert Olson of St. Louis University said, “I plead in my report and will plead again orally here for more research on the problem before we make announcements to the American public.”
+Dr. Robert Olson of St. Louis University said, “I plead in my report and will plead again orally here for more research on the problem before we make announcements to the American public.

 Dr. Peter Ahrens said, “advising Americans to eat less fat on the strength of such marginal evidence was equivalent to conducting a nutritional experiment with the American public as subjects“.